chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Chef Automate FQDN

-To change the fully qualified domain name (FQDN) of your Chef Automate installation, create a `.toml` file that contains the partial configuration:
+To change the fully qualified domain name (FQDN) of your Chef Automate installation, create a TOML file that contains the partial configuration:

 ```TOML
 [global.v1]